Can A Woman 45 Get Pregnant

 Research on Ovarian Rejuvenation

 While the research is still in its early stages, some studies have shown promising results, with some women experiencing improved ovarian function and increased chances of pregnancy after undergoing ovarian rejuvenation treatments.
-However, more research is needed to determine the long-term safety and efficacy of these techniques.
+Still, more research is needed to determine the long-term safety and efficacy of these techniques.

 The Role of Telemedicine in Fertility Care